 - Agile and its benefits need to be sold to an organization before beginning its transition to Scrum — Agile is not everybody’s darling, and personal agendas of individuals will likely affect a transition.

-- A transition to Scrum will encounter inertia and resistance to change directly proportional to the size of the organization.
+- A transition to Scrum will encounter inertia and resistance to change directly proportional to the organization's size.

-- How a transition to Scrum is undertaken should be determined by the goals of the organization — what is hoped to be achieved.
+- How a transition to Scrum is undertaken should be determined by the organization's goals — what is hoped to be achieved.

 - A successful transition to Scrum requires the backing of C-level executives; a bottom-up approach is futile.